aeszyman/ARTH312/bibliography.md

 * Based on the popular blog, _Ask the Past_ is full of the wisdom of the ages - as well as the fad diets, zany pickup lines, and bacon Band-Aids of the ages.
 Drawn from centuries of antique texts by historian and bibliophile Elizabeth P. Archibald, _Ask the Past_ offers a delightful array of advice both wise and weird.

-Arnold, John H. _The Oxford Handbook of Medieval Christianity_.
+Arnold, John H., ed. _The Oxford Handbook of Medieval Christianity_.
 Oxford University Press, 2014.

 Barnet, Peter, Michael Brandt, and Gerhard Lutz, eds. _Medieval Treasures from Hildesheim_.
 The Metropolitan Museum of Art, 2013.